 Evening

-Ginger Chicken Lettuce Wraps with Tzatziki: Mild romaine, combined with anti-inflammatory ginger, hydrating cucumbers and probiotic-rich yogurt, makes for a substantial but soothing meal.
+Ginger Chicken Lettuce Wraps with Tzatziki: Mild romaine, combined with anti-inflammatory ginger, hydrating cucumbers, and probiotic-rich yogurt, makes for a substantial but soothing meal.
 Add a side of rice or quinoa for more sustenance.

 Turmeric Tea: Drink this before bed to decompress and de-bloat.

-Natural ways to de-bloat
+Natural Ways to De-Bloat

-I know you don’t want to hear this, but…exercise is a great way to de-bloat.
-Plus, that serotonin boost is priceless, which is a bonus if you’re CWB (crabby when bloated) like I am.
+You may not want to hear this, but...exercise is a great way to de-bloat.
+Plus, that serotonin boost is priceless, which is a bonus if you're CWB (crabby when bloated) like I am.

 No need to run a marathon, though.
-Just something low-key—a quick yoga session, or some active playtime with the kids—will do it.
+Just something low-key—a quick yoga session or some active playtime with the kids—will do it.

-Getting a massage can also be a great, and relaxing way, to ease fluid retention.
+Getting a massage can also be a great and relaxing way to ease fluid retention.
 Avoid temperature extremes if at all possible.
-If you’re retaining fluid in your ankles or feet, prop them up above your heart.
+If you're retaining fluid in your ankles or feet, prop them up above your heart.

 Another way to de-bloat is to do a castor oil pack.
 Legend (and anecdotal evidence) has it that this simple home remedy helps move everything through the liver and gut, heals inflammation, improves circulation, makes you more regular, and aids lymphatic function.
 A naturopath told me about this, and it has seriously changed my life.